 On 3 June 2015, the Minister of Mineral Resources (the "Minister") published the Regulations for Petroleum Exploration and Production, which prescribe various technical and environmental standards for onshore hydraulic fracturing.
-The promulgation of the regulations means exploration companies can conduct hydraulic fracturing if all necessary statutory approvals are in place.
+The promulgation of the regulations meant exploration companies could conduct hydraulic fracturing if all necessary statutory approvals are in place.

-On 18 October 2017, the Eastern Cape High Court held that the Minister lacked the authority to promulgate the Regulations for Petroleum Exploration and Production.
+However, on 18 October 2017, the Eastern Cape High Court held that the Minister lacked the authority to promulgate the Regulations for Petroleum Exploration and Production.
 The Minister indicated they would review the outcome of the High Court ruling and would decide on how to proceed.
 He also signaled South Africa remained committed to a shale gas industry and licenses could be issued in 2019.